no1melman/SpotifyWidget/README.md

  - Toggle to hide the Title bar (Shift+V to bring back)
  - Polls spotify every 5 seconds to get playback data

+There is a pre-build binary for Windows 10 x64 in the `SpotifyWidget.zip`

 ## To Build

 ```bash